Friday, October 31, 2008

 You don't have to watch a spread all day long.
 You do not need

+real-time data.
 These great advantages make spread trading the

 perfect trading instrument for professional traders and